gepolv/react-tutorial/react-container-component/README.md

 }
 ```

+<b>Note: `this` is used in this function.
+That is why we need `bind` when the funtion is used in other places. </b>

-Note that [lodash](https://lodash.com/) is being used to filter the current state by making a copy of it with all users that don't match the ID.
+Note that [lodash](https://lodash.com/) is being used to filter the current state by making a <b>copy</b> of it with all users that don't match the ID.
 The copy without the matched user will replace the state.